 DMSc students who are not registered for courses in a semester/block are considered in Incomplete-Withdraw status and must register for courses in the following semester or will be administratively withdrawn from the program.
 In most instances, students withdrawn from ATSU, regardless of the reason, must apply for re-admission and fall under the most recent academic catalog and admission requirements.

 DMSc students in poor academic standing when withdrawing from all courses in a semester block are required to petition the program chair for re-entry.

 For the speciﬁc policy on voluntary and administrative withdrawal, please see the Withdrawal from School within the ATSU Policy section of the University Catalog.

 Academic Standards, Guidelines, and Requirements Academic Standing

-In order to maintain good academic standing, students must maintain a 3.0 cumulative GPA.
+In order to maintain good academic standing, students must receive a passing grade (“P”) on all courses.
+The DMSc program is a Pass/Fail grading system and does not calculate a GPA.
 Academic standing is evaluated after each semester block.